Guide: The Sangre de Cristo Range Traverse

 Sangre de Cristo Range Traverse Season

 Timing is vitally important for a successful traverse.
 If your goal is to stay on the ridge as much as possible, you’ll need some snow available on the ridge, while not having that same snow impede travel too much.
 Depending on snowpack, a trip in early to mid July may be perfect.
-Successful trips have been done into September.
-This season can be extended if you are relying on cached food, water.
-Aim to have your trip during a time of high pressure, where no monsoon systems are predicted.
+Successful trips have been done into September, although others in that month have been thwarted by an early season snowstorm.
+The season can be extended if you are relying on cached food, water.
+Aim to have your trip during a time of high pressure where no monsoon systems are predicted.

 Traveling Mountainous Terrain in Colorado During Monsoon